awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-sagemaker-domain-defaultspacesettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `SecurityGroups`  <a name="cfn-sagemaker-domain-defaultspacesettings-securitygroups"></a>
-The security groups for the Amazon Virtual Private Cloud that the space uses for communication\.
+The security group IDs for the Amazon Virtual Private Cloud that the space uses for communication\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `5`